apple/foundationdb/design/LoadBalancing/LoadBalancing.md

    	H4 --Additional request failed--> H3
 ```

+The first request has a timeout option.
+If the LB is not able to retrieve the response within the timout, more requests will be sent to secondary and other available interfaces.
 If the first request failed, it is reset and the next request will be considered as the first request.
 Certain types of errors can also be returned as response, e.g. `request_may_be_delivered` or `process_behind`, which may not trigger a load-balancer retry.

 ### Wait for available alternative